Arkensor/DayZCommunityOfflineMode/README.md

 Place the ```Missions``` folder inside your DayZ game directory (```For example: C:\Program Files (x86)\Steam\steamapps\common\DayZ```).
 Even though this is not directly bannable by Battleye, just to make sure: Rename your Battleye folder to Battleye.disabled, and rename the DayZ_BE.exe to DayZ_BE.exe.disabled.

-Now you now start the script ```DayZ/Missions/DayZCommunityOfflineMode.ChernarusPlus/Reset Hive and Play.bat``` to start the game.
+Now you now start the script ```DayZ/Missions/DayZCommunityOfflineMode.ChernarusPlus/DayZCommunityOfflineMode.bat``` to start the game.
 You will be loaded directly into the offline mode.
 Or add the following start parameter to your game: ```-mission=.\Missions\DayZCommunityOfflineMode.ChernarusPlus```

 To unstinstall this mod, simple delete all downloaded files, and rename your .disabled folders back to their original name.